CESNET/etlog/doc/notes.md

 After data update, the application must be restarted.
 Privileged ip addresses are loaded only on application startup.
+Localhost address is added for cron tasks to use application api.
 Data can be inserted by accesing mongo shell and using commands:

 ```